elastic/terraform-provider-ec/docs/data-sources/ec_deployments.md

 * `name_prefix` - Prefix that one or several deployment names have in common.
 * `deployment_template_id` - ID of the deployment template used to create the deployment.
+* `tags` - Key value map of arbitrary string tags for the deployment.
 * `healthy` - Overall health status of the deployment.
 * `elasticsearch` - Filter by Elasticsearch resource kind status or configuration.
   * `elasticsearch.#.status` - Resource kind status (Available statuses are: initializing, stopping, stopped, rebooting, restarting, reconfiguring, and started).